 Hawthorne Smith, PhD

 Dr. Smith is a licensed psychologist and the Director of the Bellevue Program for Survivors of Torture.
-He is also an Associate Clinical Professor at the NYU School of Medicine in the Department of Psychiatry.
+He is an Associate Clinical Professor at the NYU School of Medicine in the Department of Psychiatry, as well as the President of the National Consortium of Torture Treatment Programs.
 Dr. Smith received his doctorate in Counseling Psychology (with distinction) from Teachers College; Columbia University.
 Dr. Smith had previously earned a Bachelor of Science in Foreign Service from the Georgetown University School of Foreign Service, an advanced certificate in African Studies from Cheikh Anta Diop University in Dakar, Senegal, as well as a Masters in International Affairs from the Columbia University School of International and Public Affairs.

 Prior to coming to Bellevue, Dr. Smith was a youth counselor to “court involved youth” in Washington, DC during the height of the crack epidemic.
 He then coordinated care at a shelter for homeless families in San Francisco prior to, and in the aftermath of 1989 earthquake.
 Dr. Smith was also a co-founding member of Nah We Yone, Inc. (a non-profit organization working primarily with refugees from Sierra Leone, as well as other displaced Africans in New York), and helped to coordinate the International Youth Leadership Institute (IYLI), a leadership program for marginalized New York City teens.
 Currently, Dr. Smith provides forensic evaluations, human rights consultations, and mitigation services on capital cases for private legal firms and public entities such as the US Department of Defense and the US Office of the Federal Defender.
 Dr. Smith is also a professional musician (saxophonist and vocalist) with national and international experience.